seanpue/webpage/output/about/index.rst

 University of Chicago at the (now unfortunately defunct) South Asian Language Resource Center, where I coordinated South Asian language materials development and teacher training on a national level.
-At the U of C., I also had an opportunity there to teach advanced literature classes in Urdu and Hindi.
+At the U of C., I also had an opportunity to teach advanced literature classes in Urdu and Hindi.
 I love **Chicago** and have very happy memories from that stage of my life, most especially the birth of my daughter.

-Before Chicago, I had the wonderful opportunity to go to graduate school at Columbia University in the city of **New York**.
+Before Chicago, I had the wonderful opportunity to attend graduate school at Columbia University in the city of **New York**.
 I began in the M.A./Ph.D. program in what was then called Middle East and Asian Languages and Cultures, and is now the even more fabulous `Department of Middle Eastern, South Asian,